 When uploading image files, including AI, EPS, and PSD files, you can take the following editing actions in the Upload Job Options dialog box:

-These options are located on the Upload screen under Image Editing Options.
+These options are on the Upload page under the Imaging Edit Options heading.

-To automatically crop white-space pixels from an image, select the Crop menu and choose Trim.
+To automatically crop white-space pixels from an image, on the Upload Job Options dialog box, select Crop Options.
+In the Crop drop-down list, choose Trim.
 Then choose these options:

 To manually crop from the sides of an image, select the Crop menu and choose Manual.
 Then enter the number of pixels to crop from any side or each side of the image.
 How much of the image is cropped depends on the ppi (pixels per inch) setting in the image file.
 For example, if the image displays 150 ppi and you enter 75 in the Top, Right, Bottom, and Left text boxes, a half-inch is cropped from each side.